kr-colab/ReLERNN/README.md

 ```

 ### Optional Step 4) ReLERNN_BSCORRECT
 Wait, did I say you were done?
 If you have done everything correct up to this point, the results from `ReLERNN_PREDICT` will hopefully be pretty good.
 However, you might want to have an idea of the uncertaintly around your predictions.
-This is where `ReLERNN_BSCORRECT` comes in. `ReLERNN_BSCORRECT` generates 95% confidence intervals around each prediction, and additionally attempts to correct for systematic bias.
+This is where `ReLERNN_BSCORRECT` comes in. `ReLERNN_BSCORRECT` generates 95% confidence intervals around each prediction, and additionally attempts to correct for systematic bias ([see Materials and Methods](https://www.biorxiv.org/content/early/2019/06/06/662247.full.pdf)).
 It does this by simulated a set of `--nReps` examples at each of `nSlice` recombination rate bins.
 It then uses the network that was trained in `ReLERNN_TRAIN` and estimates the distribution of predictions around each know recombination rate.
 The result is both an estimate of uncertainty and a prediction that has been slighly corrected to account for bias in how the network is makes predictions in this area of parameter space.
 The resulting file is created as `$/projectDir/vcfprefix.PREDICT.BSCORRECT.txt`, and is formatted similarly to `$/projectDir/vcfprefix.PREDICT.txt` with the addition of columns for the low and high 95CI bounds.
 Now get back to that beer.

 The complete list of options used in `ReLERNN_BSCORRECT` are found below: